 References are simply a mechanism for connecting your resources, be it other content, assets (as in images), or other fragments.
 Although very similar, there are some differences.

-Some references have dedicated data-types (for example, Content References and Fragment References), whereas others are simply added as a reference within a text block (asset references and ad hoc references).
+Some references have dedicated data-types (for example, Content References and Fragment References), whereas others are simply added as a reference within a text block (asset references and improvised references).

 Content References do just that - they allow you to reference any other content.
-This will open a browser that allows you to select the content item.
+This opens a browser that lets you select the content item.

 Assets (for example, images or media) can be referenced within a Text block by using the Insert asset option.
-This will open a browser that allows you to select the asset.
+This opens a browser that lets you select the asset.

 Again Fragment References do just that - they allow you to reference another fragment.
 Why this is significant needs a bit more explanation.